Tales from the SOC: False innovation and invented minutiae | S1 Ep009

 Some researchers are siding with N. Eclipse, arguing that although responsible disclosure is widely accepted and commonly used, there will always be a place for full disclosure, which at least puts users and vendors on an equal footing, epsecially if vendors prove difficult to deal with or drag their feet in replying to reports.

-If it’s OK for vendors to publish open-source tools such as phishing-site generators, which are arguably more useful to cybercriminals than to users and IT departments, then why should those same vendors get to control how security research relevant to their software gets reported and published?
+If it’s OK for vendors to publish open-source software such as programs to generate phishing sites automatically, tools that are arguably more useful to cybercriminals than to users and IT departments, then why should those same vendors get to control how security research relevant to their software gets reported and published?

 Other researchers and security professionals will no doubt have sympathy for Microsoft, even if they’re uneasy about the tone of Microsoft’s latest comments.